angular/angular/aio/content/guide/browser-support.md

     </td>

     <td>
-      All but Chrome, Firefox, Edge, IE11 and Safari 10
+      All but Chrome, Firefox, Edge, IE 11 and Safari 10
     </td>

   </tr>